Autumn colour at Croome

 Autumn is a season of plenty with the trees and shrubs bearing fruit and a great time to gather blackberries, damsons, sloes and nuts.

-A stroll near the lakeside rewards visitors with a palette of rich colours with orange horse chestnut leaves dipping into the water edge, look for the red rose hips, yellow birch tree leaves and the magnificent swamp cypress.
+A stroll near the lakeside rewards visitors with a palette of rich colours with orange horse chestnut leaves dipping into the water edge, look for the red rose hips, and the butter yellow coloured ginkgo leaves.

-Children can enjoy collecting conkers and jumping in the crunchy leaves – why not try to catch a falling leaf to complete challenge 33 of ’50 things to do before you’re 11 ¾’.
+Children can enjoy collecting conkers and jumping in the crunchy leaves – why not try foraging for wild food to complete challenge 21 of ’50 things to do before you’re 11¾’.

 ‘Capabilty’ Brown, the famous 18th century landscape designer, used a huge number of herbaceous plants in his design at Croome.
 Tall, floaty, purple verbena, the seed heads of the huge cardoons, pink flowers on the turtlehead and late flowering asters give autumn interest to the “flowering stud” (an 18th century term to a tightly planted bed of flowers) near the statue of Pan.
 Our gardeners leave the seed heads on the verbena and cardoons for the birds to eat.